The Cardiac Arrest Registry to Enhance Survival (CARES)

 Reaching Across the Nation

 In 2004, the Centers for Disease Control and Prevention (CDC) collaborated with Emory University School of Medicine's Department of Emergency Medicine to develop CARES (Cardiac Arrest Registry to Enhance Survival), an OHCA surveillance registry to help communities increase survival rates.
 In 2005, Atlanta, Georgia was the first community to begin data collection with nearly 600 cases captured that year.
-At present, the registry now captures the same number of cases every 4 days.
-The program has expanded nationally to include state-wide registries in 13 states with community sites in 23 additional states, 800 EMS agencies and over 1,300 hospitals, representing a catchment area of more than 85 million people.
-To date, over 200,000 patients have been entered into the registry and interest in CARES continues to grow, with more communities expressing a desire to participate.
+At present, the registry now captures nearly the same number of cases every day.
+The program has since expanded to include 30 state-based registries and the District of Columbia, with community sites in 16 additional states.
+CARES represents a catchment area of more than 170 million people or approximately 51% of the US population.
+To date, the registry has captured over 820,000 records, with more than 2,300 EMS agencies and over 2,500 hospitals participating nationwide.

 In 2011, CARES began expanding to statewide participation which allows enrollment of additional communities of different sizes and population densities to be included in the registry.
 In addition, state-level participation allows better communication and collaboration between state and local EMS providers.

-In 2009, CARES began partnering internationally with the Pan Asian Resuscitation Outcomes Study (PAROS) which represents 8 Countries (South Korea, Japan, Taiwan, Singapore, Malaysia, Thailand, Turkey and Dubai).
+In 2009, CARES began partnering internationally with the Pan Asian Resuscitation Outcomes Study (PAROS) which represents 13 Countries (Japan, South Korea, Malaysia, Singapore, Taiwan, Thailand, United Arab Emirates, China, Philippines, Indonesia, Vietnam, India and Pakistan).
 We have collaborated by sharing our software platform for data collection and reporting and technical expertise in an effort to implement a standard web-based platform for data collection and reporting for OHCA globally.

 Saving Lives Through Improved Care and Prevention